mattermost/docs/source/install/install-kubernetes-mattermost.rst

 **Parameters**

-- ``name``.
-The name of this manifest which is referenced in the installation manifest.
+- ``name``: The name of this manifest which is referenced in the installation manifest.

-6. Create a Mattermost cluster installation manifest.
+6. Create a Mattermost cluster installation manifest:

 Open a text editor and create a text file with the following details.
 Save the file as ``mattermost-installation.yaml``: